Kavitakumri23/Day13/README.md

-# Day13
+📅 Day 13 – Binary Search Practice
-Day 6 Java  Binary Search Practice
+Today’s focus is on solving variations of Binary Search problems that frequently appear in coding interviews and competitive programming.